jwplayer/wordpress-plugin/jw-player/readme.txt

 == Description ==

-**BE AWARE: The plugin is in beta.
-We've tested it locally, but because of the myriad of different WordPress setups it could be possible that you run into issues.
-If you do run into an issue we encourage you to [report this issue in the GitHub mirror](https://github.com/jwplayer/wordpress-plugin/issues) of this plugin.
+**If you do run into an issue we encourage you to [report this issue in the GitHub mirror](https://github.com/jwplayer/wordpress-plugin/issues) of this plugin.
 Thank you for your help.**

 This plugin will give you the power to use videos, playlists, and players from your JW Player account within WordPress.
 You will also be able to track the performance of your content with JW Player’s dashboard analytics.